HashakGik/OneTrainer-QT6/modules/ui/README.md

 [Localization](https://doc.qt.io/qt-6/localization.html): Each string defined in `*.ui` files, as well as each string processed by QTranslator, `tr()` or `QCoreApplication.translate()` can be automatically extracted into an xml file by the `lupdate` tool, translated by native-language contributors, and loaded at runtime.
 Since `lupdate` is a static analyzer, it is important that each string can be inspected from the source file (i.e., `tr("A static string")` will be translatable, `my_var = "A not-so-static string"; tr(my_var)` will not).

+## Concurrent Execution Model
+The application uses multiple approaches for concurrent execution.
+- QT6 objects implicitly use the internal `QThreadPool` model.
+This is transparent from the programmer's perspective, but care must be taken in using Signals and Slots for every non-trivial communication mechanism
+- The `ImageModel` and `BulkModel` rely on the MapReduce paradigm, therefore are implemented with a standard `multiprocessing.Pool.map` approach.
+Note that since it internally relies on `pickle`, not every function can be run on it (namely, class methods and lambdas are not pickleable)
+- `WorkerPool` offers three execution mechanisms, all exposing the same Signal-Slot-based interface:
+  1. Anonymous `QRunnable` functions automatically handled by `QThreadPool`, which can be enqueued arbitrarily many times.
+  2. Named `QRunnable` functions automatically handled by `QThreadPool`, which are reentrant based on a name (if a `QRunnable` with the same name is already running, the new worker is not enqueued).
+  3. Traditional `threading.Thread` functions, manually launched.
+This addresses two limitations of `QRunnable`, at the expenses of sacrificing automatic load balancing: exceptions in the underlying C++ code can crash the application, and the absence of `join()`.

 ## Decisions and Caveats
 - Since the original OneTrainer code was strongly coupled with the user interface, many model classes were rewritten from scratch, with a high chance of introducing bugs.